gscbravo/inf/README.md

 ## About

-An simple [textboard](https://en.wikipedia.org/wiki/Textboard) made as a simple version of my currently definitely not abandoned infinitely large textboard [inf](https://github.com/gscbravo/inf).
-Currently, I'm going to be working on this for right now as to work on porting it to [SQLite](https://en.wikipedia.org/wiki/SQLite) for better data management.

 An infinitely large [textboard](https://en.wikipedia.org/wiki/Textboard) model showcasing a concept for an Internet forum that has the possibility of an infinite amount of topics at the discretion of visitors.
 Boards are created